 04.04 University personnel should be careful in their dealings with out-of-town media representatives who make repeat visits or telephone contact concerning a single story over an extended period of time.
-If a reporter contacts a staff member regarding a single story more than twice, no matter how non-controversial that story may seem, the staff member should notify his or her supervisor and the UNS Director immediately.
+If a reporter contacts a staff member regarding a single story more than twice, no matter how non-controversial that story may seem, the staff member should notify his or her supervisor and the director immediately.

 05. PROCEDURES FOR HOLDING PRESS CONFERENCES

 05.01 Press conferences are held for the convenience of the media and to provide a format for the effective distribution of important information to the media.
-In developing the format for a press conference, it is important that media be considered our primary audience.
+In developing the format for a press conference, it is important that media be considered the primary audience.

 a.
 The location of the press conference;

 b.
 The time and date of the press conference;

 e.
 Identification of which university officials should attend.

 05.04 It is important to carefully consider the desirability of having a press conference.
 Some matters require face-to-face press conference settings, while others are handled more efficiently in a news release format or by individual media contact.

 05.05 Whenever a press conference is scheduled, those involved should understand that the press conference is a question and answer situation.
 Great care should be exercised to have answers assembled for all questions that might be asked.